mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

         - Select first node: *Set as First Node in Diff*.
         - Select second node: *Show Diff with First Node*.

-!!! error "jetbrains.mps.module.ModuleClassLoaderIsNullException: ClassLoader of module XY could not be found."
+!!! failure "jetbrains.mps.module.ModuleClassLoaderIsNullException: ClassLoader of module XY could not be found."

     Make sure that the solution kind is not set to none.
  [^2]:[Any way to translate the whole MPS?](https://mps-support.jetbrains.com/hc/en-us/community/posts/4407050689042-Any-way-to-translate-the-whole-MPS-)